obverter/obverter/README.md

 I am a shameless dilettante, and I am an indiscriminate connoisseur of **[pub trivia](https://en.wikipedia.org/wiki/Wikipedia:Random)**.

-When I'm not being productive, I enjoy photoshopping my friends and loved ones into pictures of places they've never been, sending those files to a print lab to be rendered and tastefully framed, and then covertly [droplifting](https://en.wiktionary.org/wiki/droplifting#:~:text=Noun,form%20of%20countercultural%20performance%20art) those lies onto a wall, desk, or mantle in their home.
+When I'm not being productive, I enjoy photoshopping my friends and loved ones into pictures of places they've never been, sending those files to a print lab to be rendered and tastefully framed, and then covertly [droplifting](https://en.wiktionary.org/wiki/droplifting#:~:text=Noun,form%20of%20countercultural%20performance%20art) those lies onto a wall, desk, or mantle in their homes.

 Some have hung unnoticed for ***years***.

-In my free time, I run a boutique [environmental engineering consultancy](https://www.readylimit.com/), collect hobbies, and frisbee my [dog](https://www.instagram.com/dangerkermit) into the Shadow Realm.
+In my free time enjoy collecting hobbies, giving up on personal projects, and frisbeeing my [dog](https://www.instagram.com/dangerkermit) into the Shadow Realm.

+Also I run a boutique [environmental engineering consultancy](https://www.readylimit.com/).

 ## 🧑‍💻 What I do: